deaxparadox/deaxparadox/README.md

 This project not only enhanced our technical skills in Django, GraphQL, and REST API but also reinforced the importance of teamwork and effective project management in software development.

+### :diamond_shape_with_a_dot_inside: Express Web Localization

+- Developed for the SGTU Hackathon 2024.
+- Leveraged Python libraries for natural language processing (NLP) and API integration.
+- Engineered customizable web integration solutions to meet the specific requirements of end-users and developers.
+- Utilized version control with Git for collaborative development.
+- Implemented unit testing to ensure code reliability and functionality.

+### :diamond_shape_with_a_dot_inside: Geture Gaurd

+- Designed a Hand Sign Detector for the KRMU Hackathon 2024.
+- Leveraged expertise in computer vision using OpenCV and machine learning algorithms.
+- Facilitated non-verbal communication through advanced gesture recognition techniques.
+- Implemented model training and evaluation using googleteachable machines.
+- Applied image processing techniques to enhance detection accuracy.

 ## Languages and Tools